nielsswinkels/robbit-2/README.md

 ```
 ./install-dependencies.sh
 ```
 The script will tell you to manually setup autostart for PM2.
 Follow those instructions.
+If you are a user with root access, it probably does not give you a command to run because it can already do it itself.
+In that case you will see a line near the end saying "Command successfully executed".

 Now let's initialize the database: